Instabug/Instabug-Cordova/README.md

 This software is released under the <a href="http://opensource.org/licenses/Apache-2.0">Apache 2.0 License</a>.

-© 2016 Wodify.
+© 2016 Instabug.
 All rights reserved.